A Whole New Level of Sickness

 A Whole New Level of Sickness is a split EP featuring songs by hardcore punk bands Shai Hulud and Another Victim, released on June 27, 2000, on Trustkill Records and, in Europe, Good Life Recordings, in CD and 12" various colors from brown swirl to purple (150 pressed).
 Shai Hulud tracks were included in A Profound Hatred of Man (reissue).
 It also is the debut of Jared Allen and Geert van der Velde.

+It was given a three-star rating by Punknews.org.